QuickBlox/q-municate-web/README.md

 3. Run `npm install -g bower` in your terminal as an administrator.
 4. Run `gem install compass` in your terminal as an administrator.
 5. Run `npm install -g grunt-cli` in your terminal as an administrator.
-6. Run `bower install` to install all additional packages in your terminal.
+6. Run `bower install --dev` to install all additional packages in your terminal.
 7. Run `npm install` to install all additional packages in your terminal as an administrator.
 8. Copy the credentials (App ID, Authorization key, Authorization secret) and your Facebook App ID ([How to generate and save Facebook application ID](https://quickblox.com/developers/How_to_generate_and_save_Facebook_application_ID)) into your Q-municate project code in `config.js`.